Virlana Tkacz

 Virlana Tkacz (born June 23, 1952, in Newark, New Jersey) is the founding director of the Yara Arts Group, a resident company at the world-renowned La MaMa Experimental Theatre Club in New York.
 She was educated at Bennington College and Columbia University, where she earned a Master of Fine Arts in theatre directing.

-With Yara she created almost forty original theatre pieces that fuse fragments of contemporary poetry and traditional songs, chants, legends and history from East to create an imagistic production with a narrative.
+With Yara she created over forty original theatre pieces that fuse fragments of contemporary poetry and traditional songs, chants, legends and history from East to create an imagistic production with a narrative.
 Experimental in their form and essence, they employ video, projected images, and complex musical scores to explore our relationship to time and consciousness.
-Recent Yara pieces include "1917-2017: Tychyna Zhadan & the Dogs" was about the violence of war and received two New York Innovative Theatre Awards.
-Currently she is working on "Radio 477!" about Kharkiv, Ukraine, based on a jazz score from Kharkiv in 1929.